csi-dcsc/pyDONEc/README.md

 # pyDONEc
-A python implementation of the DONE optimization algorithm.
-Wraps on a C++ dll
+A python implementation of the DONE optimization algorithm for 64-bit Windows.
+Wraps on a C++ dll.

 This is a Python library for fast implementation of the Data-based Online Nonlinear Extremum-seeker (DONE) algorithm, presented by the CSI group at TU Delft for, but not limited to sensorless adaptive optics applications.

 The C++ implementation uses LAPACK, OPENBLAS, and ZIGGURAT.
 The corresponding 64bit dlls are included in the package.
+One of the dlls, libopenblas.dll, needs to be extracted from libopenblas.zip found in the dll folder.

 Openblas copyright: Copyright 2009, 2010 The University of Texas at Austin.